FAQ

 What are the advantages of hiring out employees from abroad?

-Temporary employment from abroad gives companies greater flexibility on the market.
-This means that they can react quickly to changing labour requirements.
-With the help of temporary staffing, companies can react flexibly to short-term labour requirements without having to make long-term commitments.
+Employee leasing from abroad gives companies greater flexibility on the market.
+This means that they can react quickly to changes in staffing requirements.
+Temporary work can be used to bridge short-term bottlenecks without entering into long-term commitments.

-This is particularly useful for seasonal fluctuations and specific project requirements.
-In addition, employee leasing facilitates access to qualified labour that is in short supply in certain industries or regions.
+This is particularly advantageous in the event of seasonal fluctuations or specific project requirements.
+In addition, employee leasing facilitates access to qualified specialists who are difficult to find in certain industries or regions.

 What are the risks associated with international labour leasing?